 All potentially hazardous wastes are removed from site and disposed of in an appropriately licensed landfill.
+Retired flocculant-embedded curtains will be sampled and results reviewed in order to properly characterize.
+An authorized waste disposal facility will be contacted and arrangements made to receive the curtains following final removal.
 No hazardous wastes are released to the environment.